smartin015/l2_makerspace/docs/bootstrap.md

 ### Bootstrapping

+#### Dev environment

+Use `build_local.sh` to build all the docker images for local development and running.
+The latest images may not be uploaded to be cloud-runnable.

 #### Server

 The server hosts several containers which may be tricky to set up right.
-Use `local_bootstrap.sh` in the base directory of this repo for this to be set up automatically.
+Use `run_local.sh` in the base directory of this repo for this to be set up automatically.

 #### Google cloud

 The cloud hosts several containers which may be tricky to set up right.
-Use `cloud_bootstrap.sh` in the base directory of this repo for this to be set up automatically.
+Use `run_cloud.sh` in the base directory of this repo for this to be set up automatically.

 #### Embedded displays